< prev | next >

 • Gemini: Developed by Google, Gemini models are designed to operate on different devices, from smartphones to dedicated servers.
 They are optimized for a long context window, which means they can process larger volumes of text.

 • Gemma: Also developed by Google, Gemma models are open AI models based on the same research and technology used to develop Gemini.
-They are available in three sizes: 2 billion, 9 billion, and 27 billion parameters.
+They are available in various sizes, including: 2 billion, 9 billion, and 27 billion parameters.

 • Llama: Developed by Meta, Llama models are open LLMs that are popular and powerful.
-They are available in three sizes: 8 billion, 70 billion, and 405 billion parameters.
+They are available in multiple sizes, including: 8 billion, 70 billion, and 405 billion parameters.

 • Claude: Developed by Anthropic, Claude models are designed to be helpful, honest, harmless, and safe for enterprise customers to use.
 They are available as an API and can be further trained on specific data.